Abigail1985/CodingNote/云开发/OpenStack and Ansible.md

 > db.photographers.insert( charlie )
 ```

 As you may have guessed, `use photos` creates a database named `photos`. `db` refers to the current database and using `db.photographers` creates a collection named `photographers` in the `photos` database.

+- mongo数据库查找
 To list all the documents in the `photographers` collection you may execute the following command:

 ```
 > db.photographers.find()
 ```

+- mongo数据库精确查找
 To view only the photographers who are interested by street photography, you may execute the following command:

 ```